DorShaar/QuadraticFormula/README.md

 	Using interfaces
 	Error handling (using panic and recover, returning errors)

+Windows batch:
+	Cleaning, testing and building with stop on first error.

 To be able and run with each of the services, we should run "bin\activemq start"